How to make export declarations if you trade with non-EU countries, or if you trade with EU countries after a no-deal Brexit.

-Completing a customs declaration is complicated and you’ll need software.
-So you may want to appoint someone to deal with customs on your behalf.
+Completing a customs declaration is complicated and you may need software.
+So you may want to get someone to deal with customs for you.

 How to submit

 Most declarations are submitted electronically using the National Export System.
 If you’re going to do this yourself, rather than appoint an agent, you’ll need to register for the National Export System.

-You might also need to buy third party software that can submit declarations
+You might also need to buy third party software that can submit declarations.

 There are different rules for:

 In a no-deal Brexit, businesses carrying merchandise in baggage or small vehicles with a value less than £900 will follow different rules.

 When to submit

-- entry in your own records (sometimes referred to as entry in declarant’s record)
+- making an entry in your own records (sometimes referred to as entry in declarant’s record)